QuangBlackJack/Django-Moonware-University/Moonware/README.md

 EMAIL_HOST_PASSWORD=[yourEmailServiceKey]

 sorry that I can't add those two line in this project, my two gmails was blocked because of leaking :"((

+oh, and dont forget to add the library when u run the code (it will ask u, so u can get the library name) do it like:
+"git install [libraryName]"